Frequently Asked Questions

 I was at a party last night and when I woke up this morning I felt like someone might have taken advantage of me sexually.
 What do I do now?

 First of all, no matter what the circumstances were, rape or sexual assault is NEVER the victim’s fault.
 Secondly, for both your physical and emotional health you need to seek immediate professional help.
-There’s an organization called Advocates Building Peaceful Communities that can help you during this difficult time or you can visit your own family physician.
-Advocates: 970-879-2034 or 970-879-8888 (24-hour hotline).
+We encourage you to get a forensic exam at the Emergency Room as soon as possible.
+Advocates of Routt County can help you during this difficult time and even accompany you to your appointment if desired.
+Advocates 24/7 hotline: 970-879-8888.

 Appointments